How effective is the birth control pill?

 - Withdrawal Bleeding

 Birth control pills are made up of female hormones.
-The hormones work in three ways – prevention of egg release, change in cervical mucus and change in uterine lining.
+The hormones work in three ways – prevention of egg release, change in cervical mucus and change in the uterine lining.

 Doctors use birth control pills for pregnancy prevention and to help control menstrual cycles.
 Typically, the birth control pill is considered safe and effective for young women as soon as they become sexually active.
 There is no set age limit for use of birth control pills, but there are risks associated with this form of pregnancy prevention.

 Side effects associated with birth control pills may include pain in the abdomen or chest, headaches, swelling of the legs and changes in vision.
 Women who are over the age of 35 or who smoke are at increased risk of serious, life-threatening side effects of the birth control pill, including blood clots, heart disease, liver disease and certain forms of cancer.
-It is best to be completely honest with your gynecologist or other prescribing doctor if you smoke.
+It is best to be completely honest with your gynecologist or other prescribing doctors if you smoke.

 A birth control pill is a safe option for most sexually active women.
 Some birth control pills are taken every day and others are taken 21 days of the month.
 Newer varieties of birth control pills limit the number of menstrual cycles to three or four a year.

 - Do I ovulate when on the pill?

 - Do my chances of getting pregnant decrease if I have been on the pill for many years?

 - Does it matter when during the cycle I missed the pill?

 - When is my period supposed to come?